 Note: Overlapping governments are those that coincide, at least in part, with the geographic boundaries of the District.
 This schedule estimates the portion of the outstanding debt of those overlapping governments that is borne by the residents and businesses of the District.
 This process recognizes that, when considering the District's ability to issue and repay debt, the entire debt burden borne by the residents and businesses should be taken into account.
 However, this does not imply that every taxpayer is a resident, and therefore responsible for repaying the debt of each overlapping government.

-Source : District records Pasco County ACFR, September 30, 2020 This page was intentionally left blank.
+Pasco County ACFR, September 30, 2020

 District School Board of Pasco County Legal Debt Margin Information Last Ten Fiscal Years (Unaudited)